 3 garlic cloves

 1 1/2 teaspoons thyme

 1 bay leaf

 All of the roux from the night before

 Cut the chicken into bite size pieces.
-Mix the Roux, beans, chicken, onion, bell pepper celery. stock. garlic, thyme, bay leaf and creole seasoning in a crock pot and cook for 6-8 hours.
+Mix the Roux, peas, chicken, onion, bell pepper celery. stock. garlic, thyme, bay leaf and creole seasoning in a crock pot and cook for 6-8 hours.
 1 hour before serving add raw shrimp.
 Serve gumbo over cooked rice.